matthewoo527/cs210-assignment03/README.md

     }
 }

 int quickSortHelper(vector<int>& values, int low, int high) {
+    //Find middle
     int middle = low + (high - low) / 2;
-    int pivot = values[middle];
+    //Use the middle as the pivot value int pivot = values[middle];
     bool done = false;
+    //while it is not done
     while (!done) {
-        while (values[low] < pivot) {
+        //Move low to the right while the value is smaller than the pivot while (values[low] < pivot) {
             low++;
         }
-        while (pivot < values[high]) {
+        //Move high to the left while the value is bigger than the pivot while (pivot < values[high]) {
             high--;
         }
-        if (low >= high) {
+        //Stop if low and high meet or cross if (low >= high) {
             done = true;
         } else{
-            int temp = values[low];
+            //Swap the value at high and low int temp = values[low];
             values[low] = values[high];
             values[high] = temp;
+            //Move low right and high left
             low++;
             high--;
         }
     }
-    return high;
+    //Return the value that uses to split return high;
 }